stuyam/stuyam.com/_posts/2025-10-26-hotwire-native-and-tailwind-variants.md

 @import "./variants";
 ```

-Now is the fun part where we can arbitratily combine variants to customize our app.
+Now is the fun part where we can arbitrarily combine variants to customize our app.
 Here is an example where we customize the background color of a button on hover **only** on native:

 ```markup
 <button class="bg-gray-100 native:hover:bg-red-500">Hover me!</button>
 ```

 Here are some examples of places I have used it.
-1. Show or hide a nav bar (you can also do this just using the `hotwire_native_app?` helper.)
+1. Show or hide a nav bar (you can also do this just using the `hotwire_native_app?` helper):

 ```markup
 <nav class="native:hidden">...</nav>